unlock-protocol/docs/developers/smart-contracts-architecture/key-purchaser.md

 Users can remove the allowance to cancel anytime.

 A backend service monitors approvals and issues a transaction to the KeyPurchaser to execute the purchase as appropriate.
-Unlock-Protocol will host this service but there are no restrictions - anyone could perform this service.
+Unlock-Protocol will host this but there are no restrictions - anyone could perform this service.

 ## Limitations